-The Center for Global Education works closely with the Financial Aid office to coordinate financial aid for study abroad participants.
-The CGE encourages all study abroad applicants to file a FAFSA (Free Application for Federal Student Aid) for the academic year that they plan to study abroad, even if they do not normally receive financial aid at UW-Whitewater.
+The Office of Global Experiences works closely with the Financial Aid office to coordinate financial aid for study abroad participants.
+The OGE encourages all study abroad applicants to file a FAFSA (Free Application for Federal Student Aid) for the academic year that they plan to study abroad, even if they do not normally receive financial aid at UW-Whitewater.
 You complete a FAFSA as normal and do not need to indicate you are studying abroad.

 Your UW-Whitewater financial aid, grants, and scholarships will be applied to your UW-Whitewater student account for the term that you are studying abroad.
 If you still owe money after your financial aid and scholarships are applied to your student account, your student account will reflect the balance owed.
 If you have aid or scholarship funds left over after paying all "billable costs," you will receive a refund, which you will use to assist with the "non-billable costs" of your study abroad program.
 Study abroad participants are highly encouraged to sign up for e-Refund so that their refund can be direct-deposited into the student's bank account.